 Failover and Failback for CDP

 Failover and failback operations help you ensure that your business will function even if a disaster strikes your production site.
-Failover is a process of switching from the original VM on the source host to its VM replica on a host in the disaster recovery site.
-Failback is a process of returning from the VM replica to the original VM.
+Failover is a process of switching from the VM on the source host to its replica on a host in the disaster recovery site.
+Failback is a process of returning from the replica to the source VM.

 Veeam Backup & Replication provides the following failover and failback operations: